nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can **remove all the person’s tags** by typing `t/` without specifying any tags after it.
 * The `DATE_AND_SLOT_INDEX` is the index of the date and slot list of a patient starting from 1.
 * When **editing date and slot**, there are **4 options**:
-  1. To delete all the existing date and slot of a patient: you can type `ds/` or `dsi/` or `ds/ dsi/` without specifying any date and slot or its index after it.
+  1. To delete all the existing date and slot of a patient: you can type `ds/` or `dsi/` or `ds/ dsi/` without specifying a date and slot or its index after it.
   2. To delete a specific date and slot of a patient: you can type `ds/ dsi/TO_BE_DELETED_DATE_AND_TIME_INDEX` or `dsi/TO_BE_DELETED_DATE_AND_TIME_INDEX`.
 The to be deleted date and slot index is the index of the specific date and slot you want to delete.
   3. To add a new date and slot of a patient: you can type `ds/NEW_DATE_AND_SLOT dsi/` or `ds/NEW_DATE_AND_SLOT`.
   4. To change a specific date and slot of a patient: you can type `ds/UPDATE_DATE_AND_SLOT dsi/TO_BE_UPDATED_DATE_AND_SLOT_INDEX`.
 The date and slot at this index in the list will be updated to the new date and slot given by you.
 * You can only use `ds/` and `dsi/` for **patient**.
-Nurse do not have any home-visit date and slot.
+Nurse do not have any home-visit dates and slots.
 * The unavailable date works similar to the date and time edit excepts using different indicator `ud/` and `udi/` to indicate the date and the index.
 * The **unavailable date** is only applicable to **nurse**.